hbrawnak/Commission-calculator/README.md

 service test should be run individually.
 ````

 In these 6 days, I have tried to make the best output.
 I think it's not the best still.
-There is more room to improve.
+There are more rooms to improve.
 Commission.php class should be optimized and all other classes can be optimized.
 And more unittest for other cases.